Casu3475/puppy-raffle/audit-data/findings.md

 // myVar will be 0
 ```

-**Impact:** In PuppyRaffle::selectWinner, totalFees are accumulated for the feeAddress to collect later in withdrawFees.
+**Impact:** In `PuppyRaffle::selectWinner`, totalFees are accumulated for the feeAddress to collect later in withdrawFees.
 However, if the totalFees variable overflows, the feeAddress may not collect the correct amount of fees, leaving fees permanently stuck in the contract.

 **Proof of Concept:**